zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 where \\(\rho\\) is the [mass density](https://en.wikipedia.org/wiki/Mass_density) (measured in units of \\(kg/m^{3}\\)) and \\(\bm{\sigma_t}\\) is the [mass attenuation coefficient](https://en.wikipedia.org/wiki/Mass_attenuation_coefficient) (in units of \\(m^{2}/kg\\)) - the cross section area per unit mass.
 Other coefficients have the same linear relation with density.

 But what about the IOR?
 Often, one assumes that it is independent of density.
-But if you consider, for example, water and steam (which is just a lower concentration of water molecules), our experience tells us that their refractive properties are not the same.
+But, if you consider, for example, water and steam (which has a lower concentration of water molecules), our experience tells us that their refractive properties are not the same.

 There are several known relations between density and the IOR.
 One of them is given by the [Lorentz–Lorenz equation](https://en.wikipedia.org/wiki/Clausius%E2%80%93Mossotti_relation):